edwardyu/edwardyu.github.io/_posts/2025-04-27-hacking-your-greeks.markdown

 ![Volatility Curve](/public/Implied%20Volatility%20Curve.png)

 ## Vega
 Speaking of the volatility term structure, it's well-known that the front of the curve is much more sensitive and will move with much greater magnitude than the back of the curve.
 Comparing raw vegas across two options with different expiries is useless, because it assumes the curve will shift in a parallel manner up or down.
-Instead, we can use an approximation that it follows a $\sqrt T$ scaling factor.
+Instead, we can use an approximation that it follows a $1 / \sqrt T$ scaling factor.
 The time-weighted vega is benchmarked to, for example, a 90-day expiry:

-$$\text{vega} * \sqrt{\frac{90}{T}}$$
+$$\text{time-weighted vega} = \text{vega} * \sqrt{\frac{90}{T}}$$

 ## Bonus: delta and gamma bleed
 Your deltas and gammas are changing as time passes.
 Recompute your delta and gamma by time-stepping forward 1 day, and take the difference between the forward value and the present value.
 This represents your "bleed", or how much your deltas and gammas will change in 1 day.